 Reenactment of Boston Tea Party debate with actors in period costumes inside a historic room.

 Get your booking confirmed instantly

-You can also participate and dump fated tea overboard like the Sons of Liberty and enjoy freshly baked food at Abigail's Tea Room for a unique experience.
+Engage with history by participating in a reenactment where you can dump tea overboard like the iconic Sons of Liberty and savor freshly baked treats at Abigail's Tea Room for an memorable experience.

+Reenactment of Boston Tea Party debate with actors in period costumes inside a historic room.